There are two systems that connect together, and they each have requirements: the beam detector and the fire alarm system.

 Always install the end of line resistor at the end of the line.

-Don't just through the installation sheet away, it has lots of important information.
+Don't just throw away the installation sheet, it has lots of important information.